Red White and Blue Cupcakes

 • 16 oz unsalted butter, at room temperature

-• 2 TBSP vanilla extract
+• 2 tbsp vanilla extract

-• royal blue gel food coloring, (I like Americolor brand)
+• blue gel food coloring

-• Candies for the top of the cupcakes, (optional but cute!)
+• Candies for the top of the cupcakes, optional but cute!

-• Russian Ball Pastry Tip, (or other piping tip of your choice!)
+• Russian Ball Pastry Tip, or other piping tip of your choice!

 Instructions